Mets vs. Phillies MLB Betting Odds, Trends & Prediction

-The Mets vs. Phillies series continues at 6:40 p.m.
-ET on Wednesday evening.
-With the Phillies listed as heavy favorites and the total sitting at 7.5 runs, what’s the best bet tonight from Citizens Bank Park?
+The Mets vs. Phillies series concludes on Friday evening when Jose Quintana opposes Taijuan Walker in the pitching matchup.
+With the Phillies listed as home favorites and the total sitting at 8.5, what’s the sensible play in this evening’s NL East matchup?

 Game Matchup & Betting Odds